mohsinulhaq/react-popper-tooltip/migrating.md

 - `closeOnReferenceHidden` has been removed.

-We've decided it's a bad user experience when the user scrolls the page, and the tooltip unexpectedly disappears.
 Instead, additional attributes `data-popper-reference-hidden` and `data-popper-escaped` were added to the tooltip container.
-They set to true if the trigger element or the tooltip element gets out of boundaries.
-You can use them in your CSS to hide the tooltip or the triigger.
+They set to true if the trigger element, or the tooltip element gets out of boundaries.
+You can use them in your CSS to hide the tooltip, or the trigger when necessary.

 More information and usage examples [here](https://popper.js.org/docs/v2/modifiers/hide/).